 - Apache OpenWhisk

 See the plugin compatibility chart

 for a full comparison of plans and network configurations that each plugin

-Konnect Cloud supports the use of custom plugins.
+Kong Konnect supports the use of custom plugins.
 You can write new custom plugins using this template as a guide.
 Every custom plugin must meet the following requirements:

 - Admin API extensions must not contain an

 - Custom plugin database tables must not contain a